Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```
 &nbsp;</br>

-If you want an OSoS key to have completely customized behavior, there is a callback called at the very beginning of the code, before the one‑shot logic is executed.
+If you want an OSoS key to have completely customized behavior, there is a callback called at the very beginning of the code, before the one shot logic is executed.
 For that, add the following function to your `keymap.c`, and modify it to suit your needs:
 ```c
 bool is_oneshot_on_steroids_custom_behavior(uint16_t keycode, keyrecord_t* record) {
     switch (keycode) {